Eligibility for Summer Courses

 There are no exceptions to the following requirements:

-For programs open to juniors
+For classes marked as open to sophomores

-For programs open to seniors
+For classes marked as open to juniors/seniors

 I'm an international student.
 Do you require my test scores?

-Yes, we require TOEFL or IELTS scores for international students.
-See International applicants for minimum scores and additional information.
+To learn more, see International applicants for minimum scores and additional information.